radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 If RadiantOne is connecting to backends over a network connection that is considered unsecure, it is recommended that you configure the connection to use SSL/TLS.

-If the backend server uses a certificate issued by a trusted Certificate Authority, then all you need to do is enter the SSL port and check the SSL checkbox when you define the data source.
+If the backend server uses a certificate issued by a trusted Certificate Authority, then all you need to do is enter the SSL port and toggle the SSL option **ON** when you define the data source.
-For database backends, just enter the SSL port in the URL as there is no SSL checkbox.
+For database backends, just enter the SSL port in the URL as there is no SSL toggle.

 If the server you are connecting to uses a self-signed certificate, or signed by a Certificate Authority not known by RadiantOne, then this certificate must be imported into the client truststore.
-Import client certificates into the RadiantOne truststore from the Main Control Panel > Settings Tab > Security section > Client Certificate Truststore.
+Import client certificates into the RadiantOne truststore from the Control Panel > Global Settings > Client Certificates.
 RadiantOne dynamically loads client certificates from here meaning certificates can be added at any time without requiring a restart.

-For more information on SSL/TLS support, please see the RadiantOne System Administration Guide.